dionyziz/endofcodes/SPECIFICATION.md

 ## Intents

 Upon the completion of every round, and as long as there are more than two creatures belonging to different players alive, the grader informs each player about the current full state of the world and inquires each player about what they want to do.
-This phase is called the commit phase.
+This phase is called the **commit phase**.

 Each player decides what they want to do with each of their alive creatures.
 This signifies an intent for each alive creature, for each player.
 Players are not able to specify intents for dead creatures.
 The intent can be one of the following: